Employment maintenance: create employment: P46 overview

 The purpose of form P46 is to enable an employer who is not within RTI to tell the Processing Office about a new employee and to authorise the employer to operate a limited range of codes based on the Statement ticked on the form by the employee.

-If the employer is in RTI this starter information is included in their Full Payment Submission (FPS).
+All employers are now expected to include starter information in their Full Payment Submission (FPS).
 See PAYE63030.

 Processing Offices are responsible for keeping individuals employment records up to date so that the PAYE system can operate effectively.